mfatihercik/dsm/docs/specification/parsingElement/main.rst

 ------------------

 The *default* field holds the value to be assigned to a property  by default.
-The default value is assigned  when the tagPath_  does not match the absolute_ path of any tag in the `source document`_.
+The default value is assigned  when the path_  does not match the absolute_ path of any tag in the `source document`_.
 If the value of the default field is a string, this value is accepted as the value_ field of the `Default Object`_.